 Let’s be real.
-This isn’t the kind of recipe that breaks the internet, but it should.
+This pork carnitas recipe isn’t the kind of recipe that breaks the internet, but it should.
 This is the recipe to have in your back pocket for entertaining guests, cooking once to have meals all week or just tucking away in the freezer for some busy future weeknight.

-How do you make slow cooker crispy pork?
+How do you make pork carnitas in the slow cooker?

 - Cook pork shoulder (“pork butt”) in the slow cooker / crockpot on low until the meat is tender and shreds easily with a fork.
 (Note: 6 to 7 pounds of pork shoulder should cook for about 10 hours on low.)

 - Shred pork.
 At this point you can freeze or refrigerate it.